Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/_posts/2022-12-05-Pharmacogenetics_of_CYP2A6_CYP2B6_and_UGT2B7_in_the_Context_of_HIV_Treatments_in_African_Populations.md

 layout: post
 title: "Pharmacogenetics of CYP2A6, CYP2B6, and UGT2B7 in the Context of HIV Treatments in African Populations"
 date: 2022-12-05
-category: publication
-tags: "pharmacogenetics" "pharmacogenomic variants" "Efavirenz" "cytochrome P-450 enzyme system" "precision medicine"
+categories: publication "pharmacogenetics" "pharmacogenomic variants" "Efavirenz" "cytochrome P-450 enzyme system" "precision medicine"
 ---

 # Abstract